danielkubica/danielkubica/README.md

-Nothing sofar to see here.
+Nothing so far to see here.
 Maybe come a little bit later...